-Given their backgrounds as company founders and VC investors, our members tend to be familiar with a for-profit investing approach based on funding companies with high growth-potential at a very early stage.
+Given their backgrounds as company founders and VC investors, Founders Pledge members tend to be familiar with a for-profit investing approach based on funding companies with high growth-potential at a very early stage.
 This is an approach a donor could also take in the nonprofit world, and many of our members find this idea intuitively appealing.

-But we also think that making grants to early-stage nonprofits can be impactful, because grants have the potential to be the difference between an impactful organisation existing or failing.
+But we also think that making grants to early-stage nonprofits can be impactful, because grants have the potential to be the difference between an impactful organization existing or failing.
 The early donors who helped get Against Malaria Foundation off the ground, for instance, have had a huge impact; the charity has gone on to distribute tens of millions of life-saving nets to those at risk of malaria.

 We are interested in how a seed-funding approach could translate to the nonprofit world, and so we’ve taken a look into the area.
 Below we outline what exactly we mean by early-stage nonprofits, the case for funding them, and some examples of this approach in action.